 Proposal for formalization and regulation of “lawful cracking” by Bellovin, Maze, Landau and Clark

-Even some IT security experts that have been for decades the most staunch opposers to lawful access solution for IP communications, acknowledge that some “going dark” problem exists or could potentially exist and – regardless of quite varying opinions about its gravity – a solution will need to be found as political pressures will keep mounting8.
+Even some IT security experts that have been the most staunch opposers to lawful access solutions for IP communications for decades, have acknowledge that some “going dark” problems exist or could potentially exist and – regardless of quite varying opinions about its gravity – a solution will need to be found as political pressures will keep mounting 8.

 They propose to formalize and regulate the use of “lawful cracking” techniques as a way to enable the state to pursue cyber-investigation: